 Don’t let its delicate appearance fool you; this Southwestern native is sturdy, handles temperatures down to 15 degrees F, and does best in full sun.
 It thrives in locations that receive hot, reflected heat, such as next to a wall or near pavement, where many other plants struggle to survive.
 Maintenance for black dalea is low – prune back to 1 1/2 feet tall and wide every other year, in spring.

 Black dalea is a great addition to pollinator gardens as bees and butterflies are attracted to the purple flowers.

 The ability of black dalea to thrive in full sun makes it extremely versatile in the Southwest landscape.
-Highlight its cool color palette by pairing it with pink or white gaura (Gaura lindheimeri), blackfoot daisy (Melampodium leucanthum), or white trailing lantana (Lantana montevidensis ‘Alba’).
+Highlight its cool color palette and pair it with pink or white gaura (Gaura lindheimeri), blackfoot daisy (Melampodium leucanthum), or white trailing lantana (Lantana montevidensis ‘Alba’).
 You can highlight its airy texture by planting it near boulders, or next to your favorite agave species such as Weber’s agave (Agave weberi).
 This low-growing shrub is most effectively showcased in groups of three or five in a naturalistic planting pattern.

-Noelle now makes her home in the Phoenix area where she helps clients create attractive landscapes focusing on using beautiful, drought tolerant plants that thrive in arid climates.
-As a garden writer, she contributes to Heirloom Gardener, Houzz, and Phoenix Home & Garden magazine.
+Noelle now makes her home in the Phoenix area where she helps clients create attractive landscapes focusing on plants that thrive in arid climates.
+She contributes to Heirloom Gardener, Houzz, and Phoenix Home & Garden magazine.
 She is a noted speaker and appears on local television programs focusing on a variety of gardening subjects.
-When Noelle isn’t writing or helping other people with their landscapes, you’ll find her ‘playing’ in her own desert garden – growing fruits, vegetables, planting flowering shrubs and maybe a cactus or two.
+You’ll often find her ‘playing’ in her own desert garden – growing fruits, vegetables, planting flowering shrubs and maybe a cactus or two.